pandas-dev/pandas/doc/source/dsintro.rst

    wp['Item3'] = wp['Item1'] / wp['Item2']

 The API for insertion and deletion is the same as for DataFrame.
-And as with DataFrame, if the item is a valid python identifier, you can access it as an attribute and tab-complete it in IPython.
+And as with DataFrame, if the item is a valid Python identifier, you can access it as an attribute and tab-complete it in IPython.

 Transposing